oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   * filter on all properties which it is required to search for
   * export of CSAF Documents
   * show an audit log for each CSAF Document
-  * identify the latest version of CSAF Documents with the same `/document/tracking/id`
+  * identify the latest version of CSAF Documents with the same `$.document.tracking.id`
-  * suggest a `/document/tracking/id` based on the given configuration.
+  * suggest a `$.document.tracking.id` based on the given configuration.
   * track of the version of CSAF Documents automatically and increment according to the versioning scheme (see also subsections of [3.1.13](#version-type)) selected in the configuration.
   * check that the document version is set correctly based on the changes in comparison to the previous version